-In 2014 the Iowa Department of Cultural Affairs announced 3 new Iowa Great Places designations, including Madison County!
+In 2020, the Iowa Department of Cultural Affairs Awarded $1 Million in Iowa Great Places Grants, including Madison County.

 Madison County’s vision captures what makes it truly unique – its history, beauty and culture – and attempts to tie together existing and new amenities surrounding the past, present and future of film.
 This vision capitalizes upon two of Madison County’s most significant features, the world-famous covered bridges and the birthplace of one of America’s most beloved movie icons, John Wayne.